KxSystems/docs-v1/docs/ref/dotq.md

 (Since V2.7 2010.08.05, enhanced with coalesce in V2.7 2011.09.15, and executes in slave threads since V2.7 2011.09.21)

 !!! note "How it works"
-    Kdb+ uses reference counting and <i class="fa fa-external-link-square"></i> <a target="_blank" href="http://en.wikipedia.org/wiki/Buddy_memory_allocation">buddy memory allocation</a>.
+    Kdb+ uses reference counting and [buddy memory allocation](http://en.wikipedia.org/wiki/Buddy_memory_allocation).
     The chosen buddy algorithm dices bucket sizes according to powers of 2, and the heap expands in powers of 64MB.

     Reference counting means there is never any garbage (so `.Q.gc` is not accurately named) and memory is returned to the heap as soon as it is no longer referenced; if that memory is a vector using >=64MB it may be returned immediately to the OS depending on the command-line option `-g`.
     `.Q.gc` attempts to coalesce diced blocks into their original 64MB block, and then returns blocks >=64MB to the OS.